Marcos Diplán: Baltimore Orioles

 On December 9, 2019, the Baltimore Orioles claimed Diplán off waivers.
 He was designated for assignment on December 29, following the signing of Kohl Stewart.
 He was outrighted to the minor leagues on January 9, 2020.
 Diplán did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On October 29, 2020, Diplan was re-signed to a minor league contract.
 Diplán began the 2021 season with the Norfolk Tides.
 In June 2021, he was selected to play in the All-Star Futures Game.

 The Orioles promoted Diplán to the major leagues on August 4, 2021.
 He made his MLB debut on August 6 and struck out Tampa Bay Rays first baseman Ji-man Choi looking for his first career strikeout.
 Diplán made 23 appearances for the Orioles, going 2–0 with a 4.50 ERA and 24 strikeouts.On November 3, 2021, the Orioles outrighted Diplán to Triple-A Norfolk.
 However, he rejected the assignment, making him a free agent.

 On November 18, 2021, Diplán re-signed with the Orioles on a minor league contract for the 2022 season.
 He began the 2022 season with Norfolk, and was promoted to the major leagues on April 17.
 He was designated for assignment on July 6, 2022, and was sent to Triple-A Norfolk.
 On August 6, 2022, Diplán was released by the Orioles.

+Acereros de Monclova

+On June 10, 2023, Diplán signed with the Acereros de Monclova of the Mexican League.
+In 3 appearances, Diplán posted a 0–2 record with an 11.74 ERA and 6 strikeouts in 7.2 innings.
+He was waived on June 24.

+Rieleros de Aguascalientes

+On July 11, 2023, Diplán signed with the Rieleros de Aguascalientes of the Mexican League.
+He made one start for the team, surrendering 3 runs on 2 hits and 4 walks with 1 strikeout in two-thirds of an inning.
+Diplán was released by the team on July 13.